javascript-tutorial/en.javascript.info/1-js/02-first-steps/05-types/article.md

 Programming languages that allow such things are called "dynamically typed", meaning that there are data types, but variables are not bound to any of them.

 There are eight basic data types in JavaScript.
 Here, we'll cover them in general and in the next chapters we'll talk about each of them in detail.
-We will cover about bigInt later for now you can acess [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) docs for it

 ## A number